English Oak vs. White Oak: What’s the Difference?

 ClassificationQuercus roburQuercus alba

-Alternative NamesEuropean oak, Common oakStave oak
+Alternative NamesEuropean oak, common oakStave oak

 OriginEuropeNorth America

-DescriptionThese slow-growing deciduous trees grow up to 60 feet tall, with a canopy up to 70 feet wide and a trunk circumference of up to 40 feet around.
-Leaves are green with 2-5 deep lobes.Large deciduous trees grow up to 100 feet tall, with a canopy up to 90 feet wide and a trunk circumference of up to 25 feet around.
+DescriptionThese medium-growing deciduous trees grow up to 60 feet tall, with a canopy up to 70 feet wide and a trunk circumference of up to 40 feet around.
+Leaves are green with 2-5 deep lobes.Large slow-growing deciduous trees grow up to 100 feet tall, with a canopy up to 90 feet wide and a trunk circumference of up to 25 feet around.
 Leaves are green and lobed with 7-10 fingers.

 UsesEnglish oak provides a biodiverse habitat for insects.
 Its acorns are a winter food source for mammals.
 Often used in furniture building and interior construction.White oak is commonly used for crafting wine and whiskey barrels due to its water-resistant nature.
 It’s used in traditional woodwork, weapon forging, and shipbuilding.
 Its acorns are a winter food source for mammals.